slackapi/template-triage-bot/docs/DEPLOY_Heroku.md

     [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/slackapi/template-triage-bot)

 2. Enter an app name and make sure you see the green text "**awesome-app-name-you-entered** is available".
 In this example, your application will ultimately be deployed to `awesome-app-name-you-entered.herokuapp.com` and we'll need that domain in a second.

-3. Note that there are a few Add-ons (all free) and Config Vars pre-configured for you.

-4. Before you can create the purple 'Deploy app', we need to create our Slack App and provide the last three Config Vars: `SLACK_CLIENT_ID`, `SLACK_CLIENT_SECRET`, and `SLACK_SIGNING_SECRET`
+3. Before you can create the purple 'Deploy app', we need to create our Slack App and provide the last three Config Vars: `SLACK_CLIENT_ID`, `SLACK_CLIENT_SECRET`, and `SLACK_SIGNING_SECRET`

 ## Part 1: Setup your Slack app